Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies

 \subsubsection{Signature-based IDS}

-Signature-based IDS detect malicious activities by comparing real-time system behaviour against a database of known attack patterns.
+Signature-based IDS detects malicious activities by comparing real-time system behaviour against a database of known attack patterns.
 For example, Zhang et al. \cite{6} detect malicious data transactions in AID systems by defining abnormal physical signal characteristics and behaviours of the underlying content.
-The patterns of replay and denial-of-service (DoS) were defined in \cite{73} and computational, data integrity, and communication attacks were defined in \cite{4}.
-For unintended failure detection, Howsmon et al.\cite{149} hired patient-specific metrics to monitor infusion site failures and Baysal et al. \cite{160} defined sets of rules for detecting pressure-induced sensor attenuations.
+The patterns of replay and DoS were defined in \cite{73}, and computational, data integrity, and communication attacks were defined in \cite{4}.
+For unintended failure detection, Howsmon et al.\cite{149} hired patient-specific metrics to monitor infusion site failures, and Baysal et al. \cite{160} defined sets of rules for detecting pressure-induced sensor attenuations.

 One key advantage of signature-based IDS is its lightweight computational overhead, making it well-suited for resource-constrained medical devices.
 However, it is ineffective against zero-day (unknown) attacks.
 Besides, updating signature databases in AID systems presents a challenge due to the stringent regulatory approval processes for medical devices.
-Despite these limitations, signature-based IDS can serve as a rapid first-line defence by filtering known threats efficiently and combining with other IDS capable of unknown attacks to offer more adaptive defences.
+Despite these limitations, signature-based IDS can serve as a first-line monitor by rapidly filtering known threats and combining with other IDS capable of detecting unknown attacks to offer more robust defences.